foundry-rs/starknet-foundry/docs/src/starknet/declare-deploy.md

 # Joining the Declaration and Deployment Together

 `sncast` allows declaring and deploying contracts through dedicated commands.
-However, sometimes contracts are meant to be only instantiated once, thus the standard way of declaration and deployment is unnecessarily time-consuming.

-The `declare-deploy` command allows performing both actions at once.
+The `declare-deploy` command simplifies this pipeline by performing these two actions one after the other.
+It is used to declare a contract and deploy it immediately.

 For detailed description, see [declare-deploy command reference](../appendix/sncast/declare-deploy.md).

 ## Examples

-Command operates under all the circumstances `declare` and `deploy` would do when invoked separately.
+Command operates under all the circumstances [`declare`](./declare.md) and [`deploy`](./deploy.md) would do when invoked separately.

 ### General Example